sarahcec/rar-for-teams/team_access_tokens.md

 ## 6. Security Considerations

-- **Team Membership Validation**: The AS MUST verify team membership to prevent unauthorized inclusion of subjects.
+- **Workload Permission Restriction**: It is the duty of the protected resource to ensure that the workload’s permissions do not exceed those the workload would have when acting on behalf of itself.
+For example, if the workload is not permitted to delete repositories, it MUST NOT gain this ability even if a team member has such permissions.
-- **Permission Aggregation Risks**: "OR" may grant broader access than intended; "AND" may be too restrictive.
-Clients SHOULD use the minimal operand needed.
+- **Permission Aggregation Risks**: The "OR" operand may grant broader access than any one individual has.
+If the protected resource is shared with the team, team members may gain access that they previously did not have.
-- **Requester Authorization**: The AS MUST ensure the requester (client or user) has authority to request team access (e.g., team admin).
-- **Token Binding**: Use token binding mechanisms to prevent token theft, as team tokens may have elevated privileges.
-- All considerations from [RFC9396] and [RFC6749] apply.

 ## 7. Privacy Considerations

-- **Data Aggregation**: Combining permissions may reveal sensitive information about individual members' accesses.
+- **Data Aggregation**: Combining permissions may reveal sensitive information about individual members’ accesses.
-- **Minimal Disclosure**: The AS SHOULD minimize exposed details in tokens and introspection responses.
-- **Consent**: If user consent is required, clearly explain the aggregation implications.
+- **Consent**: If user consent is required, clearly explain the aggregation and workload restriction implications.
 - All considerations from [RFC9396] Section 13 apply.

 ## 8. IANA Considerations